-Tharman a 'strong candidate' for president, but Jurong GRC will miss a 'solid anchor': Political analysts
+Tharman a 'strong candidate' for President, but Jurong GRC will miss a 'solid anchor': Political analysts

 Currently, there is no requirement under the law for a by-election to be called if an MP of a GRC resigns.

-In 2017, Mdm Halimah resigned from her roles as Marsiling-Yew Tee GRC MP and Speaker of Parliament in order to stand in the presidential election, which she won in a walkover.
+In 2017, Mdm Halimah resigned from her roles as Marsiling-Yew Tee GRC MP and Speaker of Parliament in order to stand in the reserved Presidential Election.

-Mr Zaqy Mohamad took on the role of adviser to Madam Halimah’s former ward subsequently, while continuing as MP for Chua Chu Kang GRC.
+Mr Zaqy Mohamad took on the role of adviser to Mdm Halimah’s former ward while continuing as MP for Chua Chu Kang GRC.